How is PEB’s stock performing after recent trades?

 Sponsored

-Further, it is important to consider PEB stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.25.Likewise, its price to free cash flow for the last twelve months stands at 11.12.
-PEB’s price to book ratio for the most recent quarter was 0.59, resulting in an 42.51 price to cash per share for the period.
+Further, it is important to consider PEB stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.20.Likewise, its price to free cash flow for the last twelve months stands at 10.63.
+PEB’s price to book ratio for the most recent quarter was 0.55, resulting in an 40.62 price to cash per share for the period.

 How does Pebblebrook Hotel Trust (PEB) stock rate among analysts?
 Buy, sell, or hold?